asifkd012020/open-itg-aws_runbooks/acm/Runbook.md

 <img src="/docs/img/Prevent.png" width="50">

 ### 1. IAM Users and Roles Enforce Least Priviledge
-AWS Certificate Manager (ACM) as with many AWS PaaS services by nature do not usually allow for the service to be built within a Private VPC, and therefore Identity and Access Controls (IAM) may be the only true option for securing access to the service and the data stored within.
+AWS Certificate Manager (ACM) as with many AWS PaaS services by nature do not usually allow for the service to be built within a Private VPC, and therefore Identity and Access Management (IAM) controls may be the only true option for securing access to the service and the data stored within.
 <br>

 **NIST CSF:** <br>